Kataglyphis/BachelorArbeit/README.md

 ![Get your shit together ... link your pictures right Jonas](Bilder/Anleitung.png?raw=true "UI")

-Red - Toogle the retarget pass, will only be affective if white noise disabled Green - add temporal reprojection to your retargeting pass Blue - Toogle to a conventional approach with a white noise Yellow - toogle to sorting pass, will only be affective if white noise is disabled
+Red - Toogle the retarget pass, will only be affective if white noise disabled \n Green - add temporal reprojection to your retargeting pass \n Blue - Toogle to a conventional approach with a white noise \n Yellow - toogle to sorting pass, will only be affective if white noise is disabled \n

 RetargetingGui